 When there is an emergency, it is almost certain that grocery stores will shut down or have empty shelves.
 You’ll need food; you won’t survive without it.
 So pack plenty of canned foods, snacks, candies, energy bars, dried fruits, and other non-perishable things.
 Also, to keep your emergency food stockpile fresh, try consuming them every six months and replacing them.

 Emergencies can affect the availability of water and its purity.
 To avoid being stranded, it is advisable to pack a gallon of water for each person.
 You can refill juice or soda bottles with water or buy water gallons at the stores.

 There could likely be power failure in emergencies.
 Therefore, you will undoubtedly need a flashlight.
 While you may be able to use your cell phone’s flashlight, it may not last a long time, and you’ll also need a battery-charged or rechargeable flashlight with a brighter beam.
 If your flashlight is battery-charged, ensure to pack a lot of batteries with it.

-With everything else covered, you’ll also need safe and warm clothes.
-Pack clothing that’ll keep you dry, and pack blankets for the cold nights.
+With everything else covered, you will also need safe and warm clothes.
+Pack clothing that will keep you dry, and pack blankets for the cold nights.

 You shouldn’t wait for an emergency to strike to pack up a kit, as you may not have much time to pack if or when it ever happens.
 So, start building up your kit now, don’t leave it for tomorrow.